Emery on Cropper and Whidden, eds. (2023)

 Chapter three, “Narrating Velocipedomania,” centers on the Manual of the Velocipede, penned by the indefatigable Lesclide, a cycling “fanatic,” editor of the illustrated Le Vélocipède, and ten-year secretary of Victor Hugo (we do not learn whether Lesclide attempted to introduce the septuagenarian to the pleasures of cycling).
 A wide-ranging text, it presents a variety of embedded short stories and anecdotes featuring the vélocipède as central figure: at war, as erotic, and as beloved by women, thus prompting questions about the real lived experience of women cyclists in relation to their generally objectified or caricaturized representations in the press.
 Lesclide’s wife, Mélanie Ignard (author of the 1902 Victor Hugo intime), is tantalizingly introduced in one of the final paragraphs of Velocipedomania as a writer as enthusiastic in her praise of the new machine as her husband.
 And yet, no examples of her writing are provided to gauge how real women may have experienced cycling in the late 1860s.
 Marketers touted women’s appreciation of the velocipede to sell devices to men, caricaturists fantasized about cycling costumes, and writers created fictional women whose skill at the vélopede rivals or surpasses those of their brothers and admirers.
 The authors deftly evoke the complex debates about gender dynamics generated by the new device, but how did real women respond to such representations and to their own experiences of speed?

 Cropper and Whidden deftly position a wide-ranging set of representative examples of velocipedomania into a well-ordered peloton whose combined force generates readerly enthusiasm and appreciation for the effects of this new and particularly French device.
 Not only was the vélocipède enjoyable and practical, this new invention also inspired its riders to advocate for the individual and civil liberties and the technological progress that would lead to cycling’s popularity under the Third Republic.
 This thoroughly enjoyable volume will fascinate a wide variety of readers.
-Any one of the included texts or caricatures contain the potential to spark classroom debate: the thematic variation will pique the curiosity of students enrolled in curricular units dedicated to different aspects of nineteenth-century French culture, among them urbanism, technology, tourism, sport, hygiene, fashion, and popular spectacle, to gender dynamics, politics, economics, and literature.
+Any one of the included texts or caricatures contain the potential to spark classroom debate among students enrolled in curricular units dedicated to different aspects of nineteenth-century French culture: urbanism, technology, tourism, sport, hygiene, fashion, popular spectacle, gender dynamics, politics, economics, literature, and more.